Waymo Stats 2025: Funding, Growth, Coverage, Fleet Size & More

 Waymo has been leading the autonomous vehicle revolution for almost two decades now.
 What started as Google’s self-driving car project in 2009 has now become one of the biggest autonomous ride-hailing services around, just less than 10 years after becoming a separate company.

-We've gathered some key statistics on Waymo's fleet, trip volume, funding, market share and city breakdowns — and we'll keep it updated regularly.
+We’ve gathered some key statistics on Waymo’s fleet, trip volume, funding, market share and city breakdowns, and we’ll keep it updated regularly.
 Check it out below!

-This article was last updated on May 15, 2025.
+This article was last updated on October 1, 2025.

 Waymo Key Statistics